Crystal of affine $\widehat{\mathfrak{sl}}_{\ell}$ and Hecke algebras at a primitive $2\ell$th root of unity: Introduction

-By the celebrated work of Ariki, Lascoux, Leclerc and Thibon (\cite{Ariki:can}, \cite{LLT}), the decomposition numbers for the Hecke algebras of type $A$, type $B$ or more generally of type $G(r,1,n)$ when $\cha F=0$ can be computed through the calculation of the canonical bases of certain integral highest weight modules over affine $\widehat{\mathfrak{sl}}_{\ell}$, where $\ell$ is the multiplicative order of the Hecke parameter $q$.
+By the celebrated work of Ariki, Lascoux, Leclerc and Thibon (\cite{Ariki:can}, \cite{LLT}), the decomposition numbers for the Hecke algebras of type $A$, type $B$ or more generally of type $G(r,1,n)$ when $\cha F=0$ can be computed through the calculation of the canonical bases of certain integral highest weight modules over $\widehat{\mathfrak{sl}}_{\ell}$, where $\ell$ is the multiplicative order of the Hecke parameter $q$.
 More recently, using the theory of quiver Hecke algebras, Brundan and Kleshchev \cite{BK:GradedKL} show that Ariki-Lascoux-Leclerc-Thibon's theory can be upgraded into a $\Z$-graded setting.
 In \cite{G} and \cite{GV}, Grojnowski and Vazirani give a new approach to the modular representations of affine Hecke algebras and their cyclotomic quotients over field of any (possibly positive) characteristic.
-In their approach a new realization of the crystals of affine $\widehat{\mathfrak{sl}}_{\ell}$ is obtained using the modular representation theory of affine Hecke algebras and their cyclotomic quotients at a primitive $\ell$th root of unity, where the Kashiwara operators $\we_i, \wf_i$ for the crystal are categorified as the functors of taking socle of $i$-restriction and of taking head of $i$-induction.
-In this paper, motivated by the embedding (\ref{iota}), we give a new realization of the crystal of affine $\widehat{\mathfrak{sl}}_{\ell}$ using the modular representation theory of the affine Hecke algebras of type $A$ and their level two cyclotomic quotients (i.e., Iwahori--Hecke algebra of type $B$) at a primitive $2\ell$th root of unity.
-We categorify the Kashiwara operators for the crystal as the functors of taking socle of certain two-steps restriction and of taking head of certain two-steps induction.
-For any irreducible module $M\in\HH_n\lmod$, we prove that the irreducible submodules of $\res_{\HH_{n-2}}^{\HH_n}M$ which belong to $\widehat{B}(\infty)$ occur with multiplicity two.
+In their approach a new realization of the crystals of affine type $\widehat{A}_{\ell-1}$ is obtained using the modular representation theory of affine Hecke algebras and their cyclotomic quotients at a primitive $\ell$th root of unity, where the Kashiwara operators $\we_i, \wf_i$ for the crystal are realized as the functors of taking socle of $i$-restriction and of taking head of $i$-induction.
+Grojnowski and Vazirani's approach also successfully applied to other Hecke algebras such as Hecke-Cifford algebras (\cite{BK1}, \cite{Tsu}) and KLR algebras (\cite{LV}).
+Note that the Dynkin diagram $A_{2\ell}^{(2)}$ (resp., $D_{\ell+1}^{(2)}$) can be obtained by $A_{2\ell}^{(1)}$ (resp., $A_{2\ell-1}^{(1)}$) by some diagram automorphisms (\cite{Hu06}).
+In this paper, motivated by the embedding (\ref{iota}) (which can be viewed as some sort of diagram folding), we give a new realization of the crystal of affine type $\widehat{A}_{\ell-1}$ using the modular representation theory of the affine Hecke algebras of type $A$ and their level two cyclotomic quotients (i.e., Iwahori--Hecke algebra of type $B$) at a primitive $2\ell$th root of unity.
+We realize the Kashiwara operators for the crystal as the functors of taking socle of certain two-steps restriction and of taking head of certain two-steps induction.
+For any simple module $M\in\HH_n\lmod$, we prove that the simple submodules of $\res_{\HH_{n-2}}^{\HH_n}M$ which belong to $\widehat{B}(\infty)$ (Definition \ref{infty}) occur with multiplicity two.
 The main tool we use is the theory of real simple modules developed by Kang, Kashiwara, et al. in recent papers (\cite{KKK}, \cite{KKKO}).
-The theory is originally built for the quiver Hecke algebras, but can be transformed into the setting of the affine Hecke algebras of type $A$ using the categorical equivalence between finite dimensional representations of affine Hecke algebras of type $A$ and of the quiver Hecke algebras of type $A$ built in the work of \cite{HL}.
-We obtain the main results Theorems \ref{mainthm1a}, \ref{mainthm1b} under the assumption that $\ell>2$ (which is needed in the proof of Lemma \ref{widehatLemma}).
-However, we suspect that the main results might still be true when $\ell=2$.
-In view of the work \cite{LV}, it should also be possible to generalize the main results of this work to a $\Z$-graded setting in the context of quiver Hecke algebras (\cite{KhovLaud:diagI}, \cite{Rou2}).
+The theory is originally built for the quiver Hecke algebras, but can be transformed into the setting of the affine Hecke algebras of type $A$ using the categorical equivalence between finite dimensional representations of affine Hecke algebras of type $A$ and of the quiver Hecke algebras of type $A$ established in \cite{HL}.